• Skip to main content

 2. About us

-3. Feedback, compliments or complaints
+3. Feedback, compliments, concerns and complaints

 The Fiona Stanley Fremantle Hospitals Group consists of Fiona Stanley and Fremantle hospitals and the Rottnest Island Nursing Post.
-You can share feedback about our services via our Patient and Family Liaison Service (see contact details below).

 Read below how to provide feedback by phone, via email, in person, in writing or via the online feedback form.

 An image of a loveheart with wings at either side and a phone handpiece above.
-Text next to the image reads Aishwarya's Care Call.If you are worried you or the person you care for is getting sicker in hospital
+Text next to the image reads Aishwarya's Care Call.If you are worried you, or the person you care for, is getting sicker in hospital

 Aishwarya’s CARE Call is a three-step process for you as a patient, carer or family member to use if you are worried you or the person you care for is getting sicker while in hospital.